mantidproject/mantid/docs/source/release/v3.8.0/muon.rst

 to *False* when the imaginary part of the image should not be taken into account for the calculations.

+- :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: the *Frequency* parameter is now supplied in MHz rather than megaradians per second.

+- :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>`: "Detector" column of the output phase table now shows detector IDs rather than workspace indices.

 Fit Functions
 -------------